Wednesday, October 8, 2025

 CREATE TABLE with PRIMARY KEY constraint

-Now, let’s see how to create a table in Oracle with a primary key.
-To define a primary key for the table, you can use our previously created table Employees, edit the Oracle SQL CREATE TABLE statement, and define the employee_id as the primary key:
+To define a primary key for a table in your Oracle database, you can use our previously created Employees table, edit the Oracle SQL CREATE TABLE statement, and define the employee_id as the primary key:

 CREATE TABLE employees